 Level 3- Highly specialist treatment: a psychological therapies care plan is provided that is based on the principles accepted as best practice in treating high-risk youth.
 Direct work will follow an extensive, formulation-led framework for mental disorder/psychological disturbances.
-The psychologists work in partnership with the local authority/lead professional in structuring the treatment recommendations in accordance with high risk young person’s plan and assessment.
+The psychologists work in partnership with the local authority/lead professional in structuring the treatment recommendations in accordance with the high risk young person’s plan and assessment.

 Evaluation of the IVY Project

-The project has led to improved outcomes for over 200 young people, their families, communities and wider systems.
+The project has led to improved outcomes for over 220 young people, their families, communities and wider systems.
 These young people posed a serious risk to themselves and others around them.
-The positive effects of the IVY project are far ranging.
+The positive effects of the IVY Project are far ranging.
 There has been explicit support and commendation of the project by the Expert Group on the Prevention of Sexually Harmful Behaviour and the Expert Review of Mental Health and Young Offenders.
 The feedback from formal and informal evaluations of the project identified positive aspects, including:

 - At the individual level, high-risk young people have much-needed access to in-depth assessment and formulation of their psychological, mental health and offending risk needs.
 The IVY Project has managed to reach the most vulnerable and marginalised group in mental health.

 - The young people benefit from the assessment and their communities also benefit through the reduction of the violent tendencies of these young people.